You Know What to Do, So Why Can’t You Implement Tasks?

 - Should I say yes to this opportunity?

-For childfree entrepreneurs specifically, this hits differently.
-Because we don’t have built-in decision-reducing routines (the school schedule dictates breakfast timing, pickup dictates when work ends), we’re making constant micro-decisions about our schedule itself.
+Because we don’t have built-in decision-reducing routines—the school schedule doesn’t dictate breakfast timing, pickup doesn’t dictate when work ends—we’re making constant micro-decisions about our schedule itself.

 What It’s Costing You